zzz945/public-blog/resume 2019.md

 # Resume ~ updated in Feburary,2020

 ## Self-introduction
 My name is Yan.
 I have 9 years of working experience, including 2 years of embedded software development experience, 2 years of front-end development experience, 2 years of web full stack development experience, and the most recent year as project leader.
 My experience is not flat.
-I once experienced the trough of life when I did n’t have a direction.
-In 2015, I taught myself web technology to achieve a career change.
-Later, I learned lessons and focused on the front-end and expanded technical capabilities and enhanced my soft power.
+I once lost direction and experienced the trough of life.
+In 2015, I started learning web technology by myself.
+After one year of hard working, I found a job of front-end development and achieved a career change.
+I learned lessons from my previous failure and focused on front-end, expanded technical capabilities and enhanced my soft power.
 For example:
 1. Back-end technology: Continuously accumulate back-end technical capabilities in the work, learn SQL, and realize the role change from front-end to full stack.
 2. English ability: Persistently reading English articles, English technical documents, and memorizing words every day at work and in life.
 Recently, I got 85 points in my first TOEFL test.
 3. Writing ability: Persist in writing skills.
 Write down experiences and solutions aquired from work and share it with my colleagues.
 Then, collect their feedbacks to improve my writing ability.